eScholarship/jschol/README.md

 * Automatic rebuilds using Gulp
 * LiveReload support so changes during development are reflected instantly in the browser
 * Isometric Javascript to provide server-side initial rendering of pages (for fast first load, and for better crawlability)
+* [Lando](https://lando.dev/) for bootstrapping a Docker-based development environment

 Description of files
 --------------------

+* `.lando.yml`: the configuration file for Lando
 * `Gemfile`: Lists of Ruby gems the app uses.
 Used by 'bundler' to download and install them locally.
 * `Gemfile.lock`: Copy of Gemfile created and managed by 'bundler'.
 Don't modify directly.
 * `README.md`: This file.